azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 This service is highly used in Bot scenarios which you can read about [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=python).

+Last but not least as Searching is essential these days we will look at the *Bing Search Cognitive Service*.
+The Bing Search APIs add intelligent search to your app, combing hundreds of billions of webpages, images, videos, and news to provide relevant results with no ads.
+The results can be automatically customized to your users' locations or markets, increasing relevancy by staying local.

 ## Azure Cognitive Services - Search

 :triangular_flag_on_post: **Goal:** Write a script for auto-suggestion of text

-1. Leverage Bing Autosuggest to make predictions on how a user might wants to continue an half-written sentence
+1. Leverage Bing Search to make predictions on how a user might wants to continue an half-written sentence

 First, create a `Bing Search v7` API Key in the Azure Portal:

 ![alt text](./images/bing_searchv7.png "Bing Search v7")

-As in challenge 3 and 5, we can either create a token for our requests, or directly access the service by specifying the API key we've just created:
+As in the previous tasks, we can either create a token for our requests, or directly access the service by specifying the API key we've just created:

 ```python
 import requests, json